omgimanerd/markov-music/README.md

 ## Contributing
 Fork this repository and clone it to your own computer.
 Send me a pull request with interesting thoughts, ideas, or suggestions.
-Please follow the [PEP8](http://pep8.org) standard if you are Contributing to the codebase.
+Please follow the [PEP8](http://pep8.org) standard if you are contributing to the codebase.
 Avoid pushing large midi files if possible.

 ## Contributors